Young was commissioned lieutenant on 1 November 1765.

-Having been employed as an agent for transports at Deptford, he was posted captain on 1 October 1779 and appointed flag-captain aboard the Sandwich 90 to Admiral Sir George Brydges Rodney, the commander-in-chief designate of the Leeward Islands.
+On 1 October 1779 Young was posted captain and appointed to the Sandwich 90, the flagship of Admiral Sir George Brydges Rodney, the commander-in-chief designate of the Leeward Islands.
 Leaving England on 29 December with the fleet to relieve Gibraltar, he was present at the capture of the Spanish convoy on 8 January 1780 and the Moonlight Battle off Cape St. Vincent on 16 January.
 During this period Rodney was suffering from ill health which often confined him to his cot, and he gave his orders through Young, who had also assumed the duties of captain of the fleet.
-This led to Young privately claim a good deal of credit for his admiral s successes, and indeed many felt that he had some justification in doing so.
+This led Young to privately claim a good deal of credit for his admiral’s successes, and indeed many felt that he had some justification in doing so.

 Having sailed north in search of the French fleet, the Leeward Islands fleet spent the hurricane season from September – November in North America waters.
 Captain Young would thus have been party to the infamous dispute between Rodney and his junior, the local commander-in-chief, Vice-Admiral Marriot Arbuthnot.
 The fleet arrived back in the Caribbean in December where on 3 February Rodney seized St. Eustatius and other Dutch settlements.

-Captain Young died of fever at St. Eustatius on 2 May.
+Captain Young died of ‘an inflammation in his bowels’ at St. Eustatius on 2 May 1781.

 He was notorious for making detrimental and disloyal comments about Rodney, often sharing these with his patron, Charles Middleton, the influential comptroller of the navy and future Admiral Lord Barham.
 Contrarily, the difficult Rodney appears to have admired Young s seamanlike abilities and bravery, and he felt able to rely upon him as he did so few others.